Quick answer

 If you are mainly trying to fix weak WiFi, do not automatically buy a faster Rogers plan.
 Read our mesh WiFi vs extender vs better router guide first.

-Rogers Xfinity Pro is an optional $25/mo add-on for Rogers Xfinity Internet plans.
-It includes a WiFi 7-enabled gateway or router, expanded WiFi coverage, Boost a Device, premium support, and Storm-Ready WiFi backup for outages.
-It can be useful in a large home, a home office, or a device-heavy household, but it is not mandatory for everyone.
+Rogers Xfinity Pro is a paid upgrade for Rogers Xfinity Internet.
+Rogers describes it as an add-on with WiFi 7 hardware, extended WiFi, Boost a Device, premium support, and Storm-Ready WiFi backup.
+It can make sense in a large home, a home office, or a device-heavy household, but it is not necessary for every customer.

 Coverage & Availability